 Cruciferous vegetables also help inactivate carcinogens, and they have both antimicrobial and antiviral properties that could help keep people undergoing chemo from catching germs that would make them sick.

 One interesting glucosinolate compound found in cruciferous vegetables is sulforaphane, which could help reduce cancer cell growth.
 More research is needed to see whether it could be used to inhibit cancer growth in humans who already have cancer, but the overall consensus is that eating cruciferous vegetables could help prevent cancer.
 In patients undergoing chemotherapy, preventing new cancers from growing or old cancers from spreading could be a top priority.

 Eggs are a very balanced food containing fats and proteins that could help chemotherapy patients get the nutrients they need.
-They are high in vitamins and minerals.
+They are high in vitamins and minerals, and are very easy to prepare.
 Eggs are just one of the many lutein-rich foods which along with zeaxanthin are known to be disease-fighting compounds.

 However, because the immune system functions at a lower level during chemotherapy, it’s important to avoid raw or undercooked eggs that may contain microbes.
 Eggs can be a healthy choice as long as they’re cooked thoroughly.

 Lugaw, a Filipino chicken and rice dish, is a tasty soup that contains chicken, rice, a variety of vegetables, and fresh ginger and garlic.
 This interesting mixture combines the natural home remedy effect of chicken soup and ginger tea with bland, easy-to-digest rice, making it a great choice for chemo patients suffering from nausea.

 The ginger can also help reduce inflammation and fight cancer.
 Some recipes call for cruciferous vegetables, such as baby bok choy, which bump the cancer fighting properties even higher.
 It’s also great served with toast or crackers.